2022-2023 Tuition, Fees, and Deposits

 Students retain the right to withdraw from their program of study in which they are enrolled, and thus the university, based on the personal preferences and necessities of the individual.
-When a student makes a decision to formally withdraw from graduate study at Bryant, a student must submit a University Withdrawal form to the Office of the Registrar.
+When a student makes a decision to formally withdraw from graduate study at Bryant, a student must submit a University Withdrawal online form to the Office of the Registrar.
 Such notice serves to notify the University of a student’s intent not to register for future courses.

 At such a time in the future as a student desires to resume graduate coursework at Bryant, a re-application and formal admission process is required; thus, it is recommended that a student apply for a leave of absence from graduate studies when in doubt as to the certainty of continued graduate studies at Bryant.

 Full-time graduate students are eligible to apply for graduate assistantships with an academic department usually related to their area of interest or professional background.
 Some of these competitive positions support faculty and involve conducting academic research or preparing class materials.
 These positions not only enhance the student’s experience, they also allow for tuition remission.

 Only applicants who have been accepted to a graduate program will be considered for an assistantship.

 The total value of the graduate assistantship will be included as gross income to the recipient.
 Recipients of the assistantship will be required to complete and return an Employee Data Card, W-4 form and Employment Eligibility Verification (I-9) form to the Human Resources office prior to the award.